Cáin Adomnáin: Content

 The indigenous Brehon Laws were committed to parchment about the 7th century, most likely by clerics.
 Most scholars now believe that the secular laws were not compiled independently of monasteries.
 Adomnan would have had access to the best legal minds of his generation.

-This set of laws were designed, among other things, to guarantee the safety and immunity of various types of noncombatants in warfare.
+This set of laws was designed, among other things, to guarantee the safety and immunity of various types of noncombatants in warfare.
 It required, for example, that "whoever slays a woman... his right hand and his left foot shall be cut off before death, and then he shall die."

 If a woman committed murder, arson, or theft from a church, she was to be set adrift in a boat with one paddle and a container of gruel.
 This left the judgment up to God and avoided violating the proscription against killing a woman.

-The laws also provided sanctions against many things like the killing of children, clerics, clerical students and peasants on clerical lands; rape; impugning the chastity of a noblewoman and women from having to take part in warfare.
-Much repeated traditional Irish laws.
+The laws also provided sanctions against many things like the killing of children, clerics and clerical students.
+Clerical lands were also protected.
+This covered non-combatants in times of war, who previously only received protection up to the age of seven under Irish law.

 The law described both the secular fines which criminals must pay and the ritual curses to which lawbreakers were subject.
 Bystanders who did nothing to prevent the crime were as liable as the perpetrator.
 "Stewards of the Law" collected the fine and paid it to the victim or next of kin.